-Dr. Xiao Fei (肖斐) ("Dr. Xiao"), aged 61, was re-elected as our independent non-executive Director on 7 March 2024.
+Dr. Xiao Fei (肖斐) ("Dr. Xiao"), aged 62, was re-elected as our independent non-executive Director on 7 March 2024.
 Dr. Xiao is responsible for providing independent advice and judgement to our Board.

 Dr. Xiao has at least 16 years of experience in education and academic research in material science.
-Dr. Xiao commenced his career as a lecturer in Fudan University (復旦大學) in March 1992 and has served as a professor for materials science since June 1997 prior to joining our Group.
+Dr. Xiao commenced his career as a lecturer in Fudan University (復旦大學) in March 1992 and has served as an associate professor and a professor consecutively for materials science since June 1997 prior to joining our Group.
 He is primarily responsible for teaching classes, mentoring graduate students and conducting academic researches.
 Prior to that, Dr. Xiao was a visiting scholar focusing on electronic packaging material in Eastern Michigan University and Georgia Institute of Technology respectively.